Well. A page. I don't think I'm important enough to merit one, but I'll probably get to it sometime.

 Stuff that is not good.

 - Prototype2.
 Just... ugh.
 No continuity.
 No explanation for some of the most god-awful character rape I've ever seen.
 The game didn't have the same writers as Prototype 1, and it shows.
 Did not do the homework.
 Completely retconned everything interesting or deep about the first.
+Made mockeries of the characters and factions.
 I'm just disavowing it as non-canon, because... fffff. somad.

 My favorite tropes